AxlMi/AIC_project6/README.md

  You need to install the requirements.txt : pip freeze > requirements.txt

+ ## VARIABLE :

+ you can modify them in the file var.py , you need to indicate your bucket_name

  ## starting the script :

  Now you can launch this script with : python3 main.py